What Does an Assistant Director Do?

 2nd AD

-Second Assistant Directors coordinate with the First Assistant Director to create call sheets and schedules for the next day and are responsible for production paperwork, like your vouchers.
+Second Assistant Directors coordinate with the First Assistant Director to create call sheets and schedules for the next day and are responsible for production paperwork, including filling out Background Actor work information in SmartVoucher.

 Working with talent, including Background Actors and Stand-Ins, is also part of a 2nd AD's typical day.
-They make sure all talent arrive to set on time, work with Stand-Ins during rehearsals, and direct Background Actors on where and when to move throughout a scene.
+They make sure everyone arrives to set on time, work with Stand-Ins during rehearsals, and direct Background Actors on where and when to move throughout a scene.
+Depending on the production, a production assistant may also work with the 2nd AD to give direction to Background Actors.

 To hear more from the people responsible for directing Background Actors on set, check out the Assistant Director category of our Articles.